evildmp/sphinx-rst/discover-rst-basics.rst

 You can experiment with rST in the GitHub Wiki.
 It's not a complete reStructuredText implementation, but it's enough to get started with.

+Log in at GitHub (if necessary create a new account).
+You need to be logged in for the following steps to work.

-`Create a new page there for youself
+`Create a new page there for yourself
 <https://github.com/evildmp/sphinx-rst/wiki/_new>`_.

 Then, set the *Edit mode* to *reStructuredText*: